Skip to main content

 Wrap-up

 Start simple.
-One light, learn what it does to your face when you move it around, then add a second when the limits of one become obvious.
+One light, learn what it does to your face when you move it around.
+Then add a second when the limits of one become obvious.
 Three-point is a goal, not a starting point.
 Most home streamers who go straight to a three-fixture rig end up under-using two of them anyway, because they never built the muscle for what each fixture actually contributes.

 Lighting is iterative.
 Nobody dials in a perfect scene on the first try.
-Move the key six inches to the left, see what happens to the shadow under the jaw, decide if you like it, move it back if you don't.
+Move the key six inches to the left, see what happens to the shadow under the jaw.
+Decide if you like it, move it back if you don't.
 The streamers whose video looks effortless got there by spending a long evening doing exactly this kind of fiddling, and then writing down what worked.
 Borrow that habit.

 Registration